Ian-Tseng/arduino-co2-sensors-to-controller/README.md

 ### Intoduction
 ```
-1. Contorll the sequence of co2 cpaturer.
+1. Control the sequence of co2 cpaturer.
 2. Read and record the co2 value in datas.
 ```